adamperkowski/adamperkowski.github.io/content/posts/highlightos-is-back/index.md

 ![Commits Activity on GitHub](highlightos_commits_oct.png)

 ### Q1 of 2024
-Originaly, HighlightOS was supposed to be an Assembly-based kernel with a bundled bootloader (+ some C additions) but I gave up on this idea when it came to string comparison that's essential for a shell to work.<br>
+Originally, HighlightOS was supposed to be an Assembly-based kernel with a bundled bootloader (+ some C additions) but I gave up on this idea when it came to string comparison that's essential for a shell to work.<br>
 I quickly gave up on the project, I had more important stuff to do at the time.